Bryguy76/bookbot/README.md

 # bookbot

-bot that analyzes text of a book and produces a report
+Bot that analyzes text of a book and produces a report.